-- Prepare jam jars, by washing and sterilizing both the jars and lids.
-Sterilizing can be done by submersing the jars and lids in a gentle boiling water bath for 5 minutes.
-(Don't have the water boiling vigorously because it could cause you jars to bang against each other and chip).
+- Prepare the jam jars by washing and sterilizing both the jars and lids.
+Sterilizing can be done by submerging the jars and lids in a gentle boiling water bath for 5 minutes.
+(Don't have the water boiling vigorously because it could cause the jars to bang against each other and chip).

-- To prepare the papaya cut in half and scrape out and discard the seeds with a spoon.
-Remove the pulp from the skin with a spoon and discard the skins.
-Weigh the fruit and put in a large deep cooking pot.
+- To prepare the papaya, cut in half, then scrape out and discard the seeds with a spoon.
+Remove the pulp from the skin with a spoon and discard the skin.
+Weigh the fruit and put it in a large deep cooking pot.

 - Add the sugar to the pot.
-Wash the 3 limes well, cut in half and hand juice the limes directly into the pot.
-Add squeezed limes (rinds) to the pot.
+Wash the 3 limes well, cut them in half, and hand juice the limes directly into the pot.
+Add the squeezed limes (rinds) to the pot.

-- Mash the fruit pulp, in the pot until you get the desired texture.
-Alternately, you can remove the fruit pulp and blend in a blender until smooth, (do not put limes in blender).
+- Mash the fruit pulp in the pot until you get the desired texture.
+Alternately, you can remove the fruit pulp and blend in a blender until smooth (do not put limes in the blender).

-- Increase the heat, stirring constantly and bring to a rolling boil, (it continues to boil as you stir).
-At this point you should see foam forming at the top.
-Cook for approximately 5 minutes.
-If you are using the temperature method to check if your jam has reached the "set" stage, use a candy thermometer, temperature should reach 220 degrees Fahrenheit, (this is the jam setting temp).
-Cook longer if needed.**See notes for cold plate method to see if jam is set (I prefer this method because I find it more accurate).
+- Increase the heat, stirring constantly, and bring to a rolling boil (it should continue to boil as you stir).
+At this point, you should see foam forming at the top.
+Cook the jam for approximately 5 minutes.
+If you are using the temperature method to check if your jam has reached the "set" stage, use a candy thermometer; the temperature should reach 220°F (this is the jam setting temp).
+Cook longer if needed.**See notes for the cold plate method to see if the jam is set (I prefer this method because I find it more accurate).

-- Once jam is at its "set" point, turn off the heat and remove the limes.
+- Once the jam is at its "set" point, turn off the heat and remove the limes.